nedaldotcom/aboutme/README.md

 Hi 👋 My name is Nidal Alkharbash
 =================================

-Software Engineer
+Software Developer
 -----------------

 Sharing my everyday life as a junior software developer...

-* 🌍  I'm based in Istanbul
+* 🌍  I'm based in Tripoli
 * ✉️  You can contact me at [info@nidalalkharbash.com](mailto:info@nidalalkharbash.com)
 * 🧠  I'm learning .Net Core
 * 🤝  I'm open to collaborating on developing websites based on django